 Make sure you browse our Samsung discount codes to save on your purchase.

 Samsung AU9000 review: Features & what's new

 First, the relatively bad (and seemingly inevitable) news: there’s no Dolby Vision advanced HDR incorporated into the Samsung AU9000.
 It has the HDR10+ alternative, but Samsung holds no truck with Dolby Vision and that’s a stance that doesn’t look likely to change any time soon.
 Which is a pity, if for no other reason than Dolby Vision’s availability on some of the world’s leading video streaming services – HDR10+ is much less widely used.

 With that disappointment out of the way, though, we can concentrate on the good stuff – of which there is plenty.
-This is a 4K LCD TV, first of all, with edge-lit LED backlighting, which goes some way to explaining the impressive slenderness.
-It’s a prime candidate for wall-mounting as a result, but if you’re putting it on a table-top or shelf then it’s good to know the simple push-and-click feet have a little cable-management built into them.
+This is a 4K LCD TV, first of all, with edge-lit LED backlighting, which goes some way to explaining how slender it looked in my living room.
+It’s a prime candidate for wall-mounting as a result, but as I placed it on a table-top or shelf I was pleased to see the simple push-and-click feet have a little cable-management built into them.

 Connectivity should prove ample for the majority of users.
 Three HDMI inputs (one of them eARC-enabled for use with any worthwhile soundbar), a pair of USB 2.0 sockets, a CI card slot, an Ethernet socket and an aerial binding post for the on-board tuner ought to keep most people happy.
 And there’s dual-band Wi-Fi and Bluetooth 5.2 (which is a decent upgrade on last year’s Samsung Bluetooth connectivity) for some wireless action too.